stefannut/homelab/hardware/hardware.md

 This document describes the physical host(s) underpinning this homelab's services layer — specs, virtualization approach, and how the available resources map to running workloads.
 It exists so that capacity questions ("can this host take one more service?") and recovery questions ("what am I rebuilding, exactly?") have a single place to be answered.

 This file describes hardware and host-level virtualization only.
 Service definitions live under `/services`; deployment automation lives in the Ansible inventory.
-Network topology (VLANs, firewall, routing) is out of scope here and is tracked in the `opnsense` repository.
+Network topology (VLANs, firewall, routing) is out of scope here and is tracked in the `opnsense` service folder.

 ---